Colorado starting QB Sam Noyer enters transfer portal

 Noyer finished the 2020 season with 1,101 yards passing, six touchdowns and seven interceptions.
 He also rushed for 208 yards and five scores.
 Noyer underwent shoulder surgery after the bowl game.

-''It's not that I felt that I wasn't needed at CU, I just want a new opportunity, hopefully in Division I and even in the Pac-12 if possible, knowing that I can compete at a high level in a power 5 conference,'' he added. ''But I am willing to go wherever I can play that will help make me better and give me an opportunity to fulfill my dream to play in the NFL.''
+“It’s not that I felt that I wasn’t needed at CU, I just want a new opportunity, hopefully in Division I and even in the Pac-12 if possible, knowing that I can compete at a high level in a Power Five conference,” he added.
+“But I am willing to go wherever I can play that will help make me better and give me an opportunity to fulfill my dream to play in the NFL.”